Salary vs Hourly Calculator: Compare After-Tax Pay (2026)

 How do I convert salary to hourly rate?

-To convert annual salary to hourly rate: divide salary by weeks worked per year, then divide by hours worked per week.
-For standard full-time work: Hourly = Annual salary ÷ 2,080 (40 hrs × 52 weeks).
+Divide your annual salary by 2,080 (40 hours × 52 weeks) for the standard full-time hourly equivalent.
 Examples: $50,000 ÷ 2,080 = $24.04/hr · $75,000 ÷ 2,080 = $36.06/hr · $100,000 ÷ 2,080 = $48.08/hr.
-For after-tax hourly rate, multiply the gross rate by (1 − effective tax rate).
-At 25% tax: $36.06 × 0.75 = $27.04/hr net.
+For after-tax hourly rate, multiply the gross rate by (1 minus your effective tax rate).
+At 25% effective rate: $36.06 × 0.75 = $27.04/hr net.

-What is $75,000 a year hourly?
+What is $75,000 a year hourly after taxes?

-$75,000 per year works out to $36.06/hour gross (based on 2,080 hours/year).
-After taxes at a 25% effective rate, net hourly is approximately $27.04/hour — or $1,082 per week, $2,163 biweekly, $4,688/month take-home.
-In a no-tax state (Texas, Florida), effective rate is closer to 20–22%, yielding approximately $28.85–$29/hr net.
+$75,000 per year = $36.06/hour gross (2,080 hours).
+After taxes at a 25% effective rate, net hourly is approximately $27.04/hour — or $1,082/week, $2,163 biweekly, $4,688/month take-home.
+In a no-income-tax state (Texas, Florida, Washington), effective rate is closer to 20–22%, yielding approximately $28.85–$29/hr net.

-What is $50,000 a year hourly?
+What is $50,000 a year hourly after taxes?

 $50,000 per year = $24.04/hour gross (2,080 hours).
-After taxes at 25% effective rate, net hourly is approximately $18.03/hour — or $721/week, $1,442 biweekly, $3,125/month.
-In Texas or Florida (no state tax, ~20% effective rate), net hourly is approximately $19.23/hour.
+After taxes at a 25% effective rate, net hourly is approximately $18.03/hour — or $721/week, $1,442 biweekly, $3,125/month.
+In Texas or Florida at approximately 20% effective rate, net hourly is approximately $19.23/hour.

 What is $60,000 a year hourly after taxes?

 $60,000 per year = $28.85/hour gross.
 After federal income tax, FICA, and state tax at 25% effective rate, after-tax hourly is approximately $21.63/hour ($3,750/month take-home).
-In California at ~27% effective rate, after-tax hourly is approximately $21.06/hour.
-In Texas at ~20% effective rate, approximately $23.08/hour.
+In California at approximately 27% effective rate, after-tax hourly is approximately $21.06/hour.
+In Texas at approximately 20% effective rate, approximately $23.08/hour.

 Which pays more: salary or hourly?